 And truthfully, I don't really feel much for it, even though I cannot find anything specifically wrong with it.
 The drawing works, so so, and though the colour is a little 'damp' I cannot fault it too much.

 But this question of what is 'interesting' or not in Art, is an extremely important one.
-It is one of the most essential elements of an art work, after all who cares if it's any good if it is not interesting?
+It is one of the most essential elements of an art work, after all, who cares if it's any good if it is not interesting?
 But there is the rub, the really crucial one; It's because it concerns our personal interest, and that is about all we ever have to invest in anything.
-So when it comes to something like Painting, it's right up there with how we see and find other humans too.
+So when it comes to something like Painting, it's right up there with how we see and find other human beings too.
 What makes someone interesting?
 This is a difficult and deeply personal question too.
 What I think it comes down to in this regard is whether or not the 'person' in question, possesses for us something truly original, whether we like them or not.
-As the French will say about someone special (like when the son in Paris introduces his new girlfriend to the parents, and they are consequently asked by their friends about her.
+As the French will often say about someone special (like when the son in Paris introduces his new girlfriend to the parents, and they are consequently asked by their friends about her).

 "Est-ce-qu'elle brille?" ("Is she extraordinary?")